word4wisdom/ttt-8-turn-v-000/README.md

 #### `#display_board`

-Should accept a board as an argument and print out the current state of the board for the user.
+Should accept a board as an argument and print out the current state of the board fo              r the user.

 #### `#valid_move?`